StoneT2000/rl-boilerplate/README.md

 If you want to copy this repo / use it you can just copy the rl folder and place it somewhere in your own project and hack/modify whatever you need.

 What's included in the main branch
-- [Dacite](https://github.com/konradhalas/dacite) + dataclass based yaml configuration system
+- [Dacite](https://github.com/konradhalas/dacite) + python dataclass based configuration system
 - [Tyro](https://github.com/brentyi/tyro) based CLI control
 - PPO and SAC algorithms (with torch.compile/cudagraphs support)
-- Basic models (CNNs, MLPs etc.) configurable with yaml files
+- Basic models (CNNs, MLPs etc.) configurable with python dataclasses
 - Loggers for tensorboard and wandb
-- A general purpose `make_env` function to replace `gym.make` that handles all dependency and wrapper madness for a bunch of continuous control environments
+- A general purpose `make_env` function to replace `gym.make` that handles all dependency and wrapper madness for a bunch of continuous control environments.

 General practices
 - All code is typed when possible
 - All data is batched whenever possible, even if its just some sample input to figure out shapes.
 Batched is the default
+- Dictionary of torch tensors are moved to tensordict usually

+While some repos like to make things as modular as possible, this repo does not do that.
+The only objects that are intended to be imported from the library in `rl` are environment configurations and a function to create environments from configs, neural network models and a function to build models from configs, and replay buffer designs.
+Things that are generally standardizable or often are never changed in RL experiments (e.g. neural net architectures).

+Algorithm specific code is in the `scripts/<algo>` folder and is organized on a per-algorithm basis.
+Typically they each have at least a `scripts/<algo>/config.py` file with some default configs and configs for the algorithm itself.

 ## To Use